Curator / Writer / Critic

 I was selected to help distribute selected readings, to help facilitate class discussions and to run an on-line forum as well as collecting and grading assignments.

 I was hired to teach introductory level art classes to high school students.
 My responsibilities included lecturing on the fundamentals of color, composition, form, anatomy and visual storytelling.
 I was also responsible for developing curriculum and organizing a final presentation of the student work that was completed in the course.
-I introduced comic book story-telling and figure invention classes to the program, taught a one-week summer course on illustration techniques and held a regular open house event to display student works.
+I introduced comic book story-telling, storyboarding and figure invention classes to the program, as well as regularly teaching a one-week intensive course on illustration techniques.

 I was hired to contribute to large-scale mural works, easel painting and various drawing projects shown in both national and international exhibitions.